NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Changed to a mid from a high
 - 5BBA(A)
     - Has more lift
-    - Hitbox appears one frame later to prevent the move from hitting behind him
 - 5BBAA(A) can be done on whiff
 - 5A
     - Is super cancellable
+    - Cannot do the B follow up for the last two frames
     - Turns back turned opponents around
     - Slightly more lift
 - 2B